-"I don’t like to be far from those I am discipling,” said OMer John.
+"I don’t like to be far from those I am discipling,” said OM worker John.
 "When I do discipleship with someone, even if the person says, ‘Ah, today I am going [to look] for honey,’ I would say, ‘Let’s go together to look.'"

-John is from a predominately Muslim village in northern Mozambique, where OM is sharing the gospel and reaching out to people—primarily through friendship evangelism.
+John is from a predominately Muslim village in northern Mozambique.
+There he works to share the gospel and reach out to people—primarily through friendship evangelism.

 Currently John is discipling a young Muslim man in the village.
 Both men were planning on building houses, so John decided they could make the mud bricks together.
 “I told him: ‘Let us make the blocks in my compound where the water is near—I have the hole.
 You will use my bucket, I will work with you.’
 I told him, ‘We are going to make 5,000 blocks.
 After we burn the blocks, the broken blocks will be my own blocks.
 The complete ones will be for you to take to your house.'”

 Every day as they work—carrying water, mixing the mud, shaping the bricks and burning them—they do it together, providing an opportunity for John to share the gospel.
 “Our chapter is John,” said John.
 “Every day I share.
 He has many questions.”